Order Up

-Order Up is a 2025 American animated short film based on the SpongeBob SquarePants television series, created by Stephen Hillenburg.
-Co-written by Sean Charmatz and Paul Tibbitt, the film features no dialogue and centers on SpongeBob (Tom Kenny) as he overuses the Krusty Krab's order up bell, sending his irritable co-worker Squidward (Rodger Bumpass) into a fit of rage.
+Order Up is a 2025 American animated comedy short film based on the SpongeBob SquarePants television series, created by Stephen Hillenburg.
+Co-written by Sean Charmatz and Paul Tibbitt, the film features no dialogue but utilizes vocal sound effects and centers on SpongeBob (Tom Kenny) as he overuses the Krusty Krab's order up bell, sending his irritable co-worker Squidward (Rodger Bumpass) into a fit of rage.

-The short film was produced by Nickelodeon Animation Studio in 2011-12 but remained unreleased for several years.
+The short film was produced by Nickelodeon Animation Studio in 2011–12 but remained unreleased for several years.
 Order Up premiered at the Annecy International Animation Film Festival on June 10, 2025, and was released in theaters on July 18, 2025, along with screenings of Smurfs.

 Plot

 During one of his shifts at the Krusty Krab, SpongeBob amuses himself by overusing the restaurant's order up bell, much to the dismay of his grumpy co-worker and neighbor, Squidward.
 Squidward takes apart the bell, but SpongeBob tapes its pieces back together, making him furious.
 Squidward destroys the bell in multiple ways while a saddened SpongeBob watches, then dumps the remains into SpongeBob's head.
 SpongeBob discovers he can still make the bell's sound by hitting his nose, causing Squidward to run out of the Krusty Krab screaming.